patrikbartok/fs-microservice/README.md

   - writing and updating hashmap isn't atomic. if the app crashes between these, we remain with an orphan corrupt file.
 There could be a cleanup function that runs every ocne in a while in the background and deletes files that arent stored in the hashmap.

 ### FS-service.ts
-- class that creates api endpoints for the FS class.
+- class that creates api endpoints for the FS class
-- this is basically a microservice.
+- this is basically a microservice

 ### Error-handling
-- Only catching file exists error in the FS class, because of the wx flag logic handling, then throwing it again for further handling.
+- Only catching file exists error in the FS class, because of the wx flag logic handling, then throwing it again for further handling
 - Every error is caught and handled in the service

 ### Testing
 - Created tests for the FS.ts
-- No time for the service testing :(
+- No time for the service testing :( Tested it manually sending get and post requests

 ## CI/CD, cloud environment
+Proper functionality would be storing the hashmap in a DB chunk that the microservice handles, and store files in a shared cloud storage for consistency

 - Version control system, like git
 - CI setup: use a ci/cd service like Jenkins, GitHub Actions